robleroni/Puerro/docs/02-DOM.md

 $element.addEventListener('click', handleEvent);
 ```

-> Because of eta reductions, parameter can be shortened when using curried functions.
+> With the help of eta reduction, the parameter can be removed when there is only one argument or when using curried functions.
 > `x => foo(x)` can be shortened to `foo`

-This gets problematic when the intentention is to test this unit, since the DOM might not be available.
+This gets problematic when the intention is to test this unit, since the DOM might not be available.
-Furthermore, this approach can quickly become difficult to mantain.
+Furthermore, this approach can quickly become difficult to maintain.

 A better approach is to receive the nodes which are being manipulated as a parameter.

+**TODO dk: this is not the only alternative.
+Very often you have a suitable reference in the surrounding scope!**

 The element which fires the event does not have to be passed as an argument because it is available trough `event.target`.

 When new elements are being created, it is a good practice to return them for a more convenient testing.